 The salamander was the personal emblem of King Francis I of France (r.
-1515-47) and the facade of the 16th century church of San Luigi dei Francesi (the French national church in Rome) sports two beautiful images of the creature.
+1515-47) and the facade of the 16th century church of San Luigi dei Francesi (the national church of France) sports two beautiful images of the creature.

 Search Walks in Rome: